cmark/osgi-swagger-connector/README.md

 It contains a wrapper bundle for json4s, so it can work in OSGi environments.

 ## Notes
- * Tested it only on Equinox based OSGi environments running mostly from Eclipse (but it might work in Virgo as well).
+ * Tested it only on Equinox based OSGi environments running mostly from Eclipse (Felix and Virgo could work as well).

 ## Installation
 As soon as I finish the Tycho build for the project I'll provide a p2 update site with all required bundles.
 Until then you have to compile, package and deploy the bundles.
 See next section.